Oxazepam Overdose: Signs & What to Do

 Oxazepam Overdose Symptoms and Signs

-Oxazepam overdose occurs when the drug is taken in excess.
-However, an excessive quantity of a substance, enough to cause an overdose, can vary from person to person.
+You can overdose on oxazepam when the drug is taken in excess.
+However, the quantity of a substance that is enough to cause an overdose can vary from person to person.
 Prescription drugs like benzodiazepines have been a consistent and growing problem in the United States as more and more people become addicted to their medications.

-However, an oxazepam overdose can also occur incidentally, most often when children have access to their family members’ medications.
-Considering the age and size of the individual, in cases when children ingest too many Serax pills, the risk of death is higher.
+However, an oxazepam overdose can also occur accidentally, most often when children have access to their family members’ medications.
+Considering the age and size of the individual, in cases when small children ingest too many Serax pills, the risk of death is higher.

 Serax overdose is considered intentional when it occurs in cases of benzodiazepine abuse.
 Benzos are one of the most commonly abused substances in the nation, mainly because of their sedative effects.
 These side effects are more pronounced when the drug is taken in high doses, as well as when it’s combined with other sedatives, such as alcohol and opioids.